 With Children Aged Under Six

-When your child turns six, your Parenting Payment will cease and you will be required to apply for Newstart Payment.
+When your child turns six, your Parenting Payment will cease and you will be required to apply for Jobseeker Payment.

 With Children Aged Six to 15